 (b) the amount of available credit ordinarily increases as the amount of credit is reduced.

-“contract” includes a series or combination of contracts, or contracts and arrangements.
+contract includes a series or combination of contracts, or contracts and arrangements.

-“contract document” means the document or documents setting out the terms of a contract.
+contract document means the document or documents setting out the terms of a contract.

-“Court”, in relation to a provision of this Code, means the court or tribunal which has by law jurisdiction under that provision.
+Court, in relation to a provision of this Code, means the court or tribunal which has by law jurisdiction under that provision.

-“credit” see section 4(1).
+credit see section 4(1).

-“credit contract” see section 5.
+credit contract see section 5.

-“credit fees and charges” means fees and charges payable in connection with a credit contract or mortgage, but does not include —
+credit fees and charges means fees and charges payable in connection with a credit contract or mortgage, but does not include —

 (a) interest charges (including default charges); or